mboughaba/vim-lessmess/README.md

 3. Using [Plug](https://github.com/junegunn/vim-plug)

-First, declare the plug in you `.vimrc`
+First, declare the plug in your `.vimrc`
 ```vim
 Plug 'mboughaba/vim-lessmess'
 ```